You love nursing. You love traveling. And you love kids.

 - Pass the NCLEX-RN.

-- Work at least one year in a professional setting.
+- Gain experience in a professional setting.

 - Obtain any specialty certifications for your desired role.